Mostafa-Farghly/FSND/projects/02_trivia_api/starter/backend/README.md

 GET '/categories/${id}/questions'
 - Fetches questions for a cateogry specified by id request argument
 - Request Arguments: id - integer
-- Returns: An object with questions for the specified category, total questions, and current category string {
+- Returns: An object with success value, questions for the specified category, total questions, and current category string {
+  "current_category": "Entertainment",
-    'questions': [
+  "questions": [
     {
-            'id': 1,
-            'question': 'This is a question',
-            'answer': 'This is an answer',
+      "answer": "Edward Scissorhands",
-            'difficulty': 5,
+      "category": 5,
-            'category': 4
+      "difficulty": 3,
+      "id": 6,
+      "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
     },
+    {
+      "answer": "Scarab",
+      "category": 4,
+      "difficulty": 4,
+      "id": 23,
+      "question": "Which dung beetle was worshipped by the ancient Egyptians?"
+    }
   ],
-    'totalQuestions': 100,
-    'currentCategory': 'History'
+  "success": true,
+  "total_questions": 2
 }
 ```